A Japanophile who has survived 15 solo trips to Japan, Ced's visits focus on discovering the country’s lesser-known attractions.

 In fact, the name Kirishima means “fog island” in the Japanese Language, with the name said to be inspired by how the summit often resembles a mysterious island on foggy days.
 Religiously, this is also the ethereal isle from which the Japanese royal family supposedly began their empire.
 To visit the surrounding lands is thus a thrill for any lover of Japanese mythology.

 4. Mount Asama (浅間山)

-The exceptions to this, on the other hand, were the 1783 Mount Asama eruption and the 1792 Mount Unzen eruption.
+The exceptions to this, however, were the 1783 Mount Asama eruption and the 1792 Mount Unzen eruption.
 In the case of the former, Mount Asama’s explosive climax on August 4, 1783, killed even more people in subsequent years.
-The pyroclastic ash devastated agricultural lands and worsened the then ongoing Great Tenmei Famine.
-It is estimated more than 20,000 people died because of the famine.
+The pyroclastic ash spewed devastated agricultural lands and worsened the then ongoing Great Tenmei Famine.
+It is estimated that more than 20,000 people died because of the famine.

 5. Mount Ontake (御嶽山)

-The second tallest Japanese volcano at 3,067 m, it also has five scenic lakes and has long been regarded as a sacred mountain.
-Assumed to be dormant, it surprised everyone with a phreatic eruption in October 1979, ejecting some 200,000 tons of ash into the air.
+The second tallest Japanese volcano at 3,067 m, it has five scenic lakes like Mount Fuji and has long been regarded as a Shinto sacred mountain.
+Assumed to be dormant, the volcano surprised Japan with a phreatic eruption in October 1979, ejecting some 200,000 tons of ash into the air.

-As of this time of writing, Mount Ontake has long reopened for hikers and visitors.
-If you’re concerned about its unpredictable personality, though, you might prefer appreciating its presence in less direct ways.
+As of this time of writing, Mount Ontake has long been reopened for hikers and visitors.
+If you’re concerned about its capricious personality, you might prefer appreciating its presence in less direct ways.

 6. Mount Usu (有珠山)